stepchowfun/tagref/README.md

 ### Installation on macOS or Linux (x86-64)

-If you are running macOS or Linux on an x86-64 CPU, you can install Tagref with this command:
+If you're running macOS or Linux on an x86-64 CPU, you can install Tagref with this command:

 ```sh
 curl https://raw.githubusercontent.com/stepchowfun/tagref/main/install.sh -LSfs | sh